Bruno-Ferr/TicTacToe/README.md

 # TicTacToe
-A basic Tic Tac Toe, i focused more on javascript so the game is not pretty.
+A basic Tic-Tac-Toe.
+I focused more on javascript so the game is not pretty.

 ![](/assets/TicTacToe.png)